pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

     main()
 {% endhighlight python %}

-In contrast and because of the global state shared and mutability - the new *setup* method changes the behaviour of the logger class, and as it is **we have increased the uncertainty of the program and its unflexibility, making almost impossible give different behaviours to different parts of the code wihout affecting into each other**.
+In contrast and because of the global state shared and mutability - the new *setup* method changes the behaviour of the logger class, we have **increased the uncertainty** of the program and its **unflexibility**, making almost impossible give different behaviours to different parts of the code wihout affecting into each other.

 # Recaping